x

 • What paths in the menu did the people take before settling on their answer?

-And taking a look at the results of these metrics:
+Take a look at the results of these metrics:

-• The success rate – means how many of the people successfully found the right answer to the task.
+• The success rate– means how many of the people successfully found the right answer to the task.

-• The directness rate – means how many of the people fulfilled the tasks without getting lost in other branches of the tree and backtracking.
+• The directness rate –means how many of the people fulfilled the tasks without getting lost in other branches of the tree and backtracking.

 • Time to completion: the time it took users to complete a task.
 If it is higher than you expected you should definitely figure out why.